bovino/react-jest-sonar-app1/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and customized for Jest+Enzyme+ESLINT+SonarQube integration.

 ## Available Scripts